A Place Inside of Me

 A Place Inside of Me: A Poem to Heal the Heart is a 2020 picture book written by Zetta Elliott and illustrated by Noa Denmon.
 Written in verse, it explores the emotions of a young Black boy after a girl in his community is killed by police.
 The book was published by Farrar, Straus and Giroux on July 21, 2020.
-Critics praised its accessible approach to serious topics including police brutality and Black Lives Matter, as well as its illustrations, for which Denmon received a 2021 Caldecott Honor.
+Critics praised its accessible approach to serious topics including police brutality and the Black Lives Matter movement, as well as its illustrations, for which Denmon received a 2021 Caldecott Honor.

 Synopsis

 A young Black boy describes "a place inside of me" that holds all of his emotions, such as happiness as he plays basketball with his friends.
 He feels sorrowful one day when he is at a barbershop and the news on the television reports that a girl has been shot by the police.
 Later, the boy is afraid when he sees the light from a police siren outside his home, and angry as protestors holding Black Lives Matter signs face off against the police.
 He feels a yearning to be free, pride in his heritage, and peace as he meditates with his classmates.
 Finally, he feels compassion and hope as he attends a candlelight vigil, and love for his community.
 Reflecting on all of his emotions that he has experienced throughout the year, the boy resolves to love himself most of all.